loveshack/docs/source/deployment/open_cloud_host_setup/pci_passthrough.rst

             echo $vendor $device > /sys/bus/pci/drivers/vfio-pci/new_id
     done

 The configuration goes into ``/etc/sysconfig/vfio-bind``.
 The cards are specified with PCI addresses.
-Addresses can be retrieved with ``lspci`` command.
+Addresses can be retrieved with the ``lspci`` command.
 Make sure to prepend the domain that is usually ``0000``.
 For example:

 .. code::